neilpa/cmd-colors-solarized/README.md

 Import the `.reg` file of choice, e.g. `regedit /s solarized-dark.reg`.

-These files both contain the same color palette, the only difference is the default background and foreground colors.
-Therefore you can switch between themes on the fly with `color 8C` for dark and `color FE` for light
+Both files contain the same palettes, the only difference is the default foreground and background colors.
+Therefore you can switch between themes on the fly with `color 8C` for dark and `color FB` for light.

 Screenshots
 ------------